mlin/stakesign/README.md

 It furthermore proposes that **signatures remain valid only while the signing address holds a *stake* of unspent cryptocurrency**.
 The stake bonds the publisher to keep their signing key safe & secure, even if they lose interest in the signed products; or otherwise, allows for its revocation with immediate, global effect.
 These properties aren't as easily achieved by other P2P signing mechanisms.

-**Signatures may be broadcast in public blockchain transactions,** providing irrefutably notarized timestamps and a succinct way to transmit them (transaction ID).
-Alternatively, one can receive a signature separately and refer to the public blockchain just to confirm the signer's stake.
+**Signatures are broadcast in public blockchain transactions,** providing an irrefutably timestamped audit trail, and a succinct delivery mechanism (transaction ID).
+Alternatively, one can communicate a signature off-chain (without the intrinsic audit trail) and refer to the public ledger just to confirm the stake.

 Another salient property is that **this doesn't require dedicated software;** one can generate and verify signatures using standard blockchain tools and Unix programs.
 But, we've also prepared a Python command-line tool that smooths out the process.